rust-minidump/rust-minidump/minidump-stackwalk/README.md

 ### `--symbols-cache <symbols-cache>`
 A directory in which downloaded symbols can be stored.

 Symbol files can be very large, so we recommend placing cached files in your system's temp directory so that it can garbage collect unused ones for you.
-To this end, the default value for this flag is a `rust- minidump-cache` subdirectory of `std::env::temp_dir()` (usually /tmp/rust-minidump-cache on linux).
+To this end, the default value for this flag is a `rust-minidump-cache` subdirectory of `std::env::temp_dir()` (usually /tmp/rust-minidump-cache on linux).

 symbols-cache must be on the same filesystem as symbols-tmp (if that doesn't mean anything to you, don't worry about it, you're probably not doing something that will run afoul of it).

 ### `--symbols-tmp <symbols-tmp>`
 A directory to use as temp space for downloading symbols.

 A temp dir is necessary to allow for multiple rust-minidump instances to share a cache without race conditions.
 Files to be added to the cache will be constructed in this location before being atomically moved to the cache.

 If no path is specified, `std::env::temp_dir()` will be used to improve portability.
 See the rust documentation for how to set that value if you wish to use something other than your system's default temp directory.

 symbols-tmp must be on the same filesystem as symbols-cache (if that doesn't mean anything to you, don't worry about it, you're probably not doing something that will run afoul of it).

 ### `--symbol-download-timeout-secs <symbol-download-timeout-secs>`
 The maximum amount of time (in seconds) a symbol file download is allowed to take.